WHO WE ARE

-Sri Sathya Sai Baba was a spiritual master, leader and possibly the greatest philanthropist to walk on earth.
-He dedicated His entire life to the emancipation of the poor and the uplift of humanity, transcending man-made barriers and divisions.
+Bhagawan Sri Sathya Sai Baba, a spiritual master, leader and possibly the greatest philanthropist to walk on earth dedicated His entire life to the emancipation of the poor and the uplift of humanity, transcending man-made barriers and divisions.

 It was the year 2000, when Baba spoke publicly about how pained He was when He read a newspaper article about an impoverished mother who, driven by hunger and desperation, poisoned her children and herself.
 He then took it upon Himself to feed the villagers in and around Puttaparthi, His hometown.
 Thus began the Grama Seva movement, a mission to reach out to the countless village-folk, with food and clothes, right at their doorsteps.

-It is now our earnest desire to continue this legacy of Bhagawan’s love and message through our work.
+It is now our earnest desire to continue this legacy of Baba’s love and message through our work.

 Love All, Serve All and Help Ever, Hurt Never – these simple yet profound teachings of Sri Sathya Sai Baba are our guiding light, inspiration and standard.
 How much love are we putting in each step of the way?
 Are we serving every single child from the goodness of our heart?
 Are we grateful for the opportunity to serve?
 These are questions we ask of ourselves every moment and strive to answer.

--Baba would often say.
-It is our constant prayer that His message should now shine forth through our work.
+It is our constant prayer and endeavor that this message of Baba should constantly shine forth through our work.

-The Sri Sathya Sai Annapoorna Trust along with the volunteers oversee the entire array of activities from selection, planning and execution of the breakfast initiative across hundreds of our centres in the country.
-Some of our responsibilities include maintaining a quality check on the food served, selecting local vendors and cooks, interacting with the volunteers, teachers, students and school authorities, conducting regular health screening camps, working with the village elders, gram panchayats and local authorities.
+The Sri Sathya Sai Annapoorna Trust primarily oversees the entire array of activities from planning to execution of the free breakfast program across the many schools in the country.
+Our responsibilities include maintaining a quality check on the food served, selecting local vendors and cooks, interacting with the volunteers, teachers, students and school authorities, conducting regular health screening, working with the village elders, gram panchayats and local authorities.
 We currently run the breakfast program across 4800+ centers in 17 Indian states and 3 Union Territories, benefiting over 400,000 children.
 We also work with the villagers in improving infrastructure by focusing on the 4Vs – Vidya (Educare), Vaidya (Healthcare), Vaari (Water) and Vidyuth (Clean Energy)

 The scope of our activities include: